nplab/EV3/robot/README.md

 1. Insert your USB-WiFi adapter into the EV3 brick.
 1. Use the EV3 bricks buttons to navigate to `Wireless and Networks -> WiFi` to power up the adapter and log into your WiFi network.

+### Access

+After you have completed the steps above you can log into ev3dev via ssh with the username `robot` and the password `maker`.

 # Building

 The robot software is built inside a docker container.